Attendance, Punctuality & Behaviour

-To ensure we can contact you quickly and efficiently, a data collection sheet is sent out to you at the start of each year.
+To ensure we can contact you quickly and efficiently, a data collection sheet is sent out to you when your child commences at the Academy.
 Please complete this fully and return.
-If there are any changes to your contact details during the year, you should notify the Academy immediately so that we contact you speedily should the need arise.
+If there are any changes to your contact details during the year, you should either contact the Academy or use the Sims Parent App to make any changes.

 The Attendance Officer

 The Academy values working in close partnership with parents/carers and encourages them to get in contact at an early stage to resolve any problems which are becoming apparent.
 Working in this way is very effective and ensures a high level of success.
 However, if the Academy feels a situation would benefit from more focused intervention, a student may be referred to the Attendance Officer who would also wish to work in partnership with the parent/carer/Academy.
 It should be noted that if unauthorised absence persists, and other methods of intervention have been unsuccessful, the Assistant Headteacher, may instruct the relevant authorities to:

 - Issue Penalty Notices or progress a case to prosecution in the Magistrates Court as it is a legal obligation of the parent/carer to ensure regular attendance of the child at school.

 There is no legal entitlement for parents/carers to take their children out of school for holidays during term time.
 The Academy expects support from parents/carers by not taking their children out of school during term time.
 Only exceptional circumstance will be authorised, and the academy is consistent with its decisions on these.
 Holidays during term time are reported to Lincolnshire County Council and may issue a fixed penalty notice.